SumoLogic/sumologic-otel-collector/docs/Configuration.md

 #### Using multiple Sumo Logic extensions

-In case one would want to register multiple collectors and/or send data to mutiple orgs at Sumo, mutiple `sumologicextension`s can be defined within the pipeline and used in exporter definitions.
+If you want to register multiple collectors and/or send data to mutiple Sumo Logic accounts, mutiple `sumologicextension`s can be defined within the pipeline and used in exporter definitions.

-In such a scenario custom authenticator name has to be specified to point at the correct extension ID.
+In this case, you need to specify a custom authenticator name that points to the correct extension ID.

 Example: